Academic year 2022/23

 As in 2022, Chinese pupils were the highest achieving group in 2023 (88% met the expected standard), followed by Indian pupils (85%) and Mixed White and Asian pupils (85%).
 Traveller of Irish heritage pupils were the lowest performing group (40% met the expected standard), followed by Gypsy/Roma pupils (44%).

-Following feedback from users, the Office for National Statistics updated their guidelines on ethnic groups.
+Following feedback from users, the Office for National Statistics updated their guidelines on ethnic groups (opens in a new tab).
 We have therefore included Chinese pupils in the Asian ethnic group in this publication since 2022.
 This was a change from previous years when Chinese pupils were reported separately.
 This change has been backdated to 2016 to allow comparisons over time.
 Figures for Chinese pupils only are still available via the table tool (within subject 'Phonics screening check attainment in year 1 by pupil characteristics') and the data file ‘phonics_y1_national_pupil_characteristics_2012_to_2023_provisional.csv’

 Attainment by month of birth